FlowArg/Guns-of-Chickens/README.md

 # Guns of Chickens
-A Minecraft mod created by FlowArg in 1.12.2 Minecraft Forge Version
+A Minecraft mod created by FlowArg in 1.12.2 Minecraft Forge Version The mod is based on chickens ^^.
+Check WIKI for more Informations !!

 ### Directory libs
 jar sources